 1. Circadian rhythms don't just have to do with sleep

 Technically speaking, circadian rhythms are any biological process that occur on a daily basis.
 Those rhythms include anything from photosynthesis in plants to mating behaviors in moths.
 No matter which organism they’re found in, however, they’re all driven by a circadian clock.

 2. Your master clock is a bundle of brain cells located behind the bridge of your nose

-In humans, the circadian clock is called the “suprachiasmatic nucleus.”
+In humans, the master clock is called the “suprachiasmatic nucleus.”
 And yes, it’s located at the base of the hypothalamus in the brain.
 This clock heavily influences practically all of our circadian rhythms and helps keep them all in sync.

 3. Your circadian rhythms like to be in sync

-Cells communicate with each other so they can synchronize their rhythms.
+Cells communicate with one another in order to synchronize their rhythms.
 The eyes relay the time of day, which travels to our master clock, which then sends signals to the other clocks in the rest of the body.
 This communication helps keep circadian rhythms like sleeping, eating, and temperature variations in sync.

 4. Light isn’t the only thing that can affect your circadian rhythm

-Although circadian rhythms are built into the cell and self-sustained, they also adjust to the local environment using external cues including light, temperature, and redox cycles.
+Although circadian rhythms are built into the cell and self-sustained, they also adjust to the local environment using external cues including light, temperature, and when we eat.

 5. Your circadian clock is central to metabolic health